thu-nics/awesome_ai4eda/README.md

 ### FloorPlanning & Placement

+Based on the netlist after synthesis, FloorPlanning and Placement aim to assign the netlist components to specific locations on the chip layout.
+Better placement assignment implies potential of better chip area utilization, timing performance and routability.
+In order to achieve a better placement design for VLSI design, ML-based methods are recently applied to predict the possible challenges in further steps of physical design flow (e.g. routing steps).

 #### prediction + search
 * Chip Placement with Deep Reinforcement Learning [[pdf]](https://arxiv.org/abs/2004.10746) [[blog]](https://ai.googleblog.com/2020/04/chip-design-with-deep-reinforcement.html)
   * *Azalia Mirhoseini, Anna Goldie, et. al. ISPD 2020*